AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-protocol.md

 $new\_threshold = base\_threshold * (1 + \Delta\%_{threshold})$

-At the moment, there are two types of tier entry thresholds:
+There are now two types of tier entry thresholds:

-* `Dynamic` - adjusts the threshold based on the aforementioned formula.
-* `Fixed` - defines a static, fixed threshold which doesn't adapt.

-The `Dynamic` threshold is used for _higher_ tiers, and also defines the minimum amount to which the threshold can fall.
-E.g. a threshold might define _current_ value as **1,000,000 ASTR**.
-Since this can be decreased if number of slots goes up, it also defines a minimum amount the threshold can take, e.g. **500,000 ASTR**.
+* `Dynamic` - A percentage of the total issuance as staked funds that can change between periods.
+It includes a minimum percentage that the threshold cannot fall below.
+This type is used for _higher_ tiers.

-The `Fixed` threshold is used for the _lowest tier_, and defines a static value.
+* `Fixed` - A constant percentage of the total issuance as staked funds, which does not change between periods.
+Used for the _lowest_ tier, and defines a static value.

+These percentages are calculated based on a total issuance of **8.4 billion ASTR** tokens when dApp Staking V3 was launched.
+As the total issuance changes (e.g. burn events), the dynamic thresholds will adjust accordingly, ensuring a fair and adaptive staking environment.

+For example, suppose the total issuance is **8.4 billion** ASTR tokens.
+For **Tier 1**, the dynamic threshold percentage is set at **3.57%** (*approximately 299,880,000 ASTR*), with a minimum required percentage of **2.38%** (*approximately 199,920,000 ASTR*).
+If the total issuance decreases due to a burn event, the threshold adjusts accordingly.
+For example, if the total issuance drops to **8.0 billion** ASTR, the **Tier 1** threshold adjusts to:

+$new\_threshold = 3.57\% * 8.0 billion = 285,600,000\ ASTR$

+If the number of slots changes, the threshold is further adjusted based on the delta percentage formula.

+*Refer to the [dApp staking parameters](/docs/learn/dapp-staking/protocol-parameters#network-values) page to find out more about the percentage values for each network.*

 #### Tier Rewards